Renaissance Technologies LLC Buys 456,400 Shares of Lockheed Martin Co. (NYSE:LMT)

-Renaissance Technologies LLC grew its stake in shares of Lockheed Martin Co.
-(NYSE:LMT) by 754.4% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 516,900 shares of the aerospace company’s stock after purchasing an additional 456,400 shares during the period.
-Renaissance Technologies LLC owned approximately 0.18% of Lockheed Martin worth $183,489,000 as of its most recent SEC filing.
+Renaissance Technologies LLC increased its stake in shares of Lockheed Martin Co.
+(NYSE:LMT) by 754.4% in the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund owned 516,900 shares of the aerospace company’s stock after acquiring an additional 456,400 shares during the quarter.
+Renaissance Technologies LLC owned about 0.18% of Lockheed Martin worth $183,489,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds also recently made changes to their positions in LMT.
-Nikko Asset Management Americas Inc. boosted its stake in shares of Lockheed Martin by 20.2% during the 3rd quarter.
-Nikko Asset Management Americas Inc. now owns 1,521 shares of the aerospace company’s stock valued at $586,000 after purchasing an additional 256 shares in the last quarter.
-IFG Advisory LLC boosted its stake in Lockheed Martin by 2.7% during the third quarter.
-IFG Advisory LLC now owns 1,227 shares of the aerospace company’s stock worth $470,000 after acquiring an additional 32 shares in the last quarter.
-Barnett & Company Inc. bought a new stake in Lockheed Martin during the third quarter worth about $38,000.
-Arbor Wealth Management LLC bought a new stake in Lockheed Martin during the third quarter worth about $225,000.
-Finally, Pillar Pacific Capital Management LLC boosted its stake in Lockheed Martin by 6.9% during the third quarter.
-Pillar Pacific Capital Management LLC now owns 11,861 shares of the aerospace company’s stock worth $4,546,000 after acquiring an additional 764 shares in the last quarter.
-77.00% of the stock is currently owned by hedge funds and other institutional investors.
+Several other large investors also recently modified their holdings of the stock.
+Paradigm Financial Partners LLC boosted its position in shares of Lockheed Martin by 0.4% during the third quarter.
+Paradigm Financial Partners LLC now owns 6,366 shares of the aerospace company’s stock worth $2,440,000 after acquiring an additional 28 shares during the last quarter.
+Nvwm LLC lifted its position in Lockheed Martin by 1.4% during the third quarter.
+Nvwm LLC now owns 2,243 shares of the aerospace company’s stock valued at $859,000 after purchasing an additional 30 shares during the last quarter.
+Lehman & Derafelo Financial Resources LLC lifted its position in Lockheed Martin by 4.4% during the fourth quarter.
+Lehman & Derafelo Financial Resources LLC now owns 719 shares of the aerospace company’s stock valued at $255,000 after purchasing an additional 30 shares during the last quarter.
+Laurel Wealth Advisors LLC lifted its position in Lockheed Martin by 28.6% during the fourth quarter.
+Laurel Wealth Advisors LLC now owns 135 shares of the aerospace company’s stock valued at $48,000 after purchasing an additional 30 shares during the last quarter.
+Finally, Meridian Wealth Advisors LLC lifted its position in Lockheed Martin by 1.2% during the third quarter.
+Meridian Wealth Advisors LLC now owns 2,659 shares of the aerospace company’s stock valued at $1,019,000 after purchasing an additional 31 shares during the last quarter.
+Hedge funds and other institutional investors own 77.00% of the company’s stock.

-Several research firms recently commented on LMT.
-Credit Suisse Group dropped their price objective on shares of Lockheed Martin from $351.00 to $334.00 in a research note on Wednesday, January 27th.
-Robert W. Baird downgraded shares of Lockheed Martin from an “outperform” rating to a “neutral” rating and dropped their target price for the stock from $420.00 to $368.00 in a research note on Thursday, January 7th.
-Cowen reiterated a “buy” rating and issued a $410.00 target price on shares of Lockheed Martin in a research note on Friday, November 27th.
-Finally, Morgan Stanley dropped their target price on shares of Lockheed Martin from $480.00 to $445.00 and set an “overweight” rating on the stock in a research note on Monday, February 8th.
-Four analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
-The stock currently has an average rating of “Buy” and a consensus target price of $418.15.

-Lockheed Martin (NYSE:LMT) last posted its quarterly earnings data on Monday, January 25th.
-The aerospace company reported $6.38 EPS for the quarter, missing the consensus estimate of $6.41 by ($0.03).
-The firm had revenue of $17.03 billion for the quarter, compared to the consensus estimate of $16.92 billion.
-Lockheed Martin had a return on equity of 173.43% and a net margin of 10.18%.
-The company’s revenue was up 7.3% compared to the same quarter last year.
-During the same quarter last year, the firm earned $5.29 EPS.
-Sell-side analysts forecast that Lockheed Martin Co. will post 24.82 EPS for the current fiscal year.

 Lockheed Martin Corporation, a security and aerospace company, engages in the research, design, development, manufacture, integration, and sustainment of technology systems, products, and services worldwide.
 It operates through four segments: Aeronautics, Missiles and Fire Control, Rotary and Mission Systems, and Space Systems.